sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/index.md

 ### Complex Nested Transforms

 For more complex use cases, a single transform may not be enough.
 It is possible to link several transforms together.
-IdentityNow calls these 'nested' transforms because they are transform objects within other transform objects.
+Identity Security Cloud calls these 'nested' transforms because they are transform objects within other transform objects.

 An example of a nested transform would be using the previous [Concat transform](./operations/concatenation.md) and passing its output as an input to another [Lower transform](./operations/lower.md).
 If the inputs `Foo` and `Bar` were passed into the transforms, the ultimate output would be `foobar`, concatenated and in lowercase.